-- Assessing the appropriateness of the Group's determination of its CGUs - Testing the mathematical accuracy of the underlying calculations in the Group's discounted cash flow valuation models - Comparing the cash flow forecasts for FY18 used in the models to the Board approved budget for FY18 - Comparing the FY17 actual results with prior year forecasts to assess the historical accuracy of the Group's forecasting processes - Evaluating the key assumptions in the cash flow models, including long term growth rates and discount rates - Performing sensitivity analysis to assess the impact of reasonably possible changes in the assumptions used in the valuation models, including the discount rates, growth rates, and FY18 forecast.
+- Assessing the appropriateness of the Group's determination of its CGUs - Testing the mathematical accuracy of the underlying calculations in the Group's discounted cash flow valuation models - Comparing the cash flow forecasts for FY19 used in the models to the Board approved budget for FY19 - Comparing the FY18 actual results with prior year forecasts to assess the historical accuracy of the Group's forecasting processes - Evaluating the key assumptions in the cash flow models, including long term growth rates and discount rates - Performing sensitivity analysis to assess the impact of reasonably possible changes in the assumptions used in the valuation models, including the discount rates, growth rates, and FY19 forecast.

-Based on our procedures we found that headroom remained between the carrying value of each CGU's assets (including goodwill) and management's calculation of the value in use, and as such no impairment of goodwill was identified.
+Based on our procedures we found that headroom remained between the carrying value of each CGU's assets (including goodwill) and the Group's calculation of the recoverable amount, and as such no impairment of goodwill was identified.

-We also compared the Group's net assets as at 30 June 2017 of \$401m to its market capitalisation of \$2,414m at 30 June 2017, and noted the \$2,013m of implied headroom in the comparison.
+We also compared the Group's net assets as at 30 June 2018 of \$471.5m to its market capitalisation of \$2,896.8m at 30 June 2018, and noted the \$2,425.3m of implied headroom in the comparison.